 Inside: Simple ways to build your faith and connect with God as a busy mom using three different daily devotional tools.

 This?
 This is my time.
 Time to reflect on life, anticipate the day and to connect with God.
 I take a deep breath as I open my devotional bible, bookmarked to today’s lesson.
-Before I start reading, I pause.
-Taking a moment to reflect.
+Before I start reading, I pause to enjoy the moment.
+Gratitude and contentment settle over me like a cozy quilt.

 It hasn’t always been this way.

-In my pre-kids and family days, Faith was something I kept tucked securely in my back pocket.
-I knew God was there for me when I needed Him, but I never thought of Him as an active participant in my days or plans.
+In my pre-motherhood days, I was a believer.
+But Faith was something I kept tucked securely in my back pocket.
+I knew God was there for me when I needed Him, but I never thought of Him as an active participant in my day-to-day plans and activities.
 Seemingly more urgent things consumed my mind…work, my social life, bills.

-It’s a few years later, I’ve met and married the man of my dreams.
-Together, we’re on the brink of change.
-Change that would affect us as individuals and as a married couple.
-The type of change that would permanently take my Faith from my back pocket—and move it front-and-center in my life.
+It was the Fall of 2012.
+I had married the man of my dreams the previous October.
+Together, we’re on the brink of BIG change.
+The type of change that would take my Faith from my back pocket—and move it front-and-center in my life every day moving forward.

 “Maybe I should take a test before I go…”